 What to eat in Java

 Some of the must-try foods in Java are Nasi Goreng, Beef Rendang, Sop Buntut, Satay, and Gago Gado.
-If you learn more about the food in Indonesia, discover other Indonesian dishes in this post.
+If you learn more about the food in Indonesia, discover other dishes of Indonesia.

 Where to buy train and plane tickets in Indonesia